nairdairda/Flexify/README.md

 - jQuery 1.6.2 or higher

-# Setup
+## Setup

-Follow below to setup Flexify on your Shopify site.
+Follow the steps below to setup Flexify on your Shopify site.

 ### Asset uploads